Succession of power in China

 The succession of power in China since 1949 takes place in the context of a one-party state under the Chinese Communist Party (CCP).
 Despite the guarantee of universal franchise in the constitution, the appointment of the General Secretary of the Chinese Communist Party (paramount leader) lies largely in the hands of his predecessor and the powerful factions that control the Central Committee of the CCP.

-The appointment of the top leader occurred after two five year terms in accordance with the Constitution of the People's Republic of China from 1982 to 2018.
+The appointment of the top leader occurred after two five year terms in accordance with the Constitution of China from 1982 to 2018.
 This was changed to unlimited terms during the first plenary session of the 13th National People's Congress in March 2018.

 In October 2022, Xi Jinping was re-elected as General Secretary of the Chinese Communist Party for a precedent-breaking third term of paramount leader after Mao Zedong's death.

 Structure of power

 The de facto leader of China holds these three official titles since 1993: